OFF-BROADWAYREVIEWSTHEATRE

 To cap off the multi-year run, the McKittrick will also host a farewell party called Apparitions, spread out over three nights, Jan.
 9-11.
 That will be the final nail in this blessed coffin, the last time for audience members to roam these haunted hallways and peer into rooms to see spooky storylines unfurl with passion and poetry.

-Of course, the McKittrick is not going anywhere — at least one hopes it isn’t.
-There are several residents of this unique property, and there are signs that some of them will continue well into the new year.
+Of course, the question is whether the McKittrick is going anywhere — at least one hopes there is a way to save this performative property.
 The decision is ultimately up to the theatrical producer Emursive, which runs the shows at this slice of real estate.

 Friday nights are when the hotel showcases a burlesque spectacle known as Hypnotique, with thumping beats, wandering patrons, intricate dance sequences and glow-in-the-dark drinks.
 Performances for this 21-and-over show continue through Friday, Dec.
 13, but extensions occur almost monthly.

-A real highlight of the property is Speakeasy Magick, an illusion show that plays Tuesdays through Sundays.
+For example, there’s Speakeasy Magick, an illusion show that plays Tuesdays through Sundays.
 Under the leadership of Todd Robbins, a magician extraordinaire, this daring night of sleight-of-hand is macabre and marvelous.
 Thankfully performances for the show are on sale until Jan.
 31, and one hopes the evening program continues for much longer.
+This used to be performed at the McKittrick but has now transferred to the Overlook Bar in the Flatiron District.

 If libations are the preferred form of entertainment for audience members, no worries because the McKittrick and Conwell Tower have them covered as well.
 Drinks are available at the Club Car and Gallow Green at the hotel, or the Conwell Coffee Bar where Life and Trust plays.
 This reviewer appreciates the music and musings at the Manderley Bar, which is where Sleep No More begins and ends … until it begins no more.